 - array_formula – this parameter can either be

-- a range,
+- a range

 - a mathematical expression using one cell range or multiple ranges of the same size, or

-- a function that returns a result greater than one cell.
+- a function that returns a result greater than one cell

-Usage: Google Sheets ARRAYFORMULA
+How to use Google Sheets ARRAYFORMULA

-To quickly fix the zeroes at the end, we change the formula in just one place (i.e. cell F2).
-Yet, it affects the calculations across the range, as shown below.
+To quickly fix the zeroes at the end, just change the formula in one place (i.e. cell F2).
+It will affect the calculations across the whole range, as shown below.